-Urban LandscapesPaintings by Daniel Blagg 30 Mar - 28 May 2023 A well-known figure of the contemporary Fort Worth art scene, Daniel Blagg has worked in the DFW area for over four decades.
+Urban LandscapesPaintings by Daniel Blagg 30 Mar - 30 Jul 2023 A well-known figure of the contemporary Fort Worth art scene, Daniel Blagg has worked in the DFW area for over four decades.
 Blagg creates compositions that are both large-scale and intimate, familiar and unfamiliar, through his realistic style and chosen subject matter.
 Inspired by the surroundings of his studio warehouse...
-Read more

 The Tipping PointWork by New Mexico Artist L. Scooter Morris 30 Mar - 28 May 2023 The project I am working on is called, Tipping Point.
 The Sculpted Paintings in this project are based on the political issues that affect everyone.
 Yet, after the most recent decisions, I am expanding the premise to include the very harsh reality facing women at this time.
 This includes a women’s right to choose, equal pay, and simply, the right to have an equal place in the world.